Munster2020/HDIP_CSDA_COMP07084_TASKS/README.md

 __Clarification__: You cannot use any part of the standard library that has to be imported.
 The Python documentation technically includes the built-in, non-language features in the standard library - even though they do not need to be imported: https://docs.python.org/3/library/.
 You can use any of these built-in features - just not anything you need to import.

-__Learnings__:
-From working on this task I developed my knowledge of functions and how to implement them.
+__Learnings__: From working on this task I developed my knowledge of functions and how to implement them.
 In order to solve the task the function created and implemented a for loop and populated a dictionary to capture the results.
 I also gained a better understanding of "argument specifiers".
 Further detail and references are included in the Jupyter Notebook.
 I also learned to download and add additional functionality in Jupyter Notebooks, including using the add-ons "Autopep8", "spellchecker" and "Table of Contents(2)".
-Autopep8 is excellent is formatting your code correctly, while spellchecker comes in handy in correcting thos pesky spelling mistakes.
+Autopep8 is excellent for formatting your code correctly, while spellchecker comes in handy in correcting thos pesky spelling mistakes.

 ### Task 2

 Write a Python function called dicerolls that simulates rolling dice.
 Your function should take two parameters: the number of dice k and the number of times to roll the dice n.
 The function should simulate randomly rolling k dice n times, keeping track of each total face value.
 It should then return a dictionary with the number of times each possible total face value occurred.
 So, calling the function as diceroll (k=2, n=1000) should return a dictionary like: {2:19,3:50,4:82,5:112,6:135,7:174,8:133,9:114,10:75,11:70,12:36}

-You can use any module from the Python standard library you wish and you should include a description with references of your algorithm in the notebook.
+__Addendum__: You can use any module from the Python standard library you wish and you should include a description with references of your algorithm in the notebook.

+__Learnings__: Building on what I learned in Task 1, Task 2 introduced the concept of random number generation.
+Due to the change in how the random number generator works in NumPy I struggled with this one.
+However, upon studying the NumPy documentation I managed to get to grips with this task in the end.

 ### Task 3